riot/riot.github.io/index.md

 ## Conclusion

 Riot.js is Web Components for everyone.
-Its API is heavily inspired by Vue.js but it contains just the bare minimum to build a modern frontend project.
+Its API contains just the bare minimum to build a modern frontend project.
 It's intuitive to use and it weighs almost nothing.
 It works today.
 No reinventing the wheel, but rather taking the good parts of what's there and making the simplest tool possible.

 The Riot.js design was driven by [*The Zen of Python, by Tim Peters*](https://en.wikipedia.org/wiki/Zen_of_Python) philosophy, that's our mantra: